-In its Annual Reports, the NSPCA states in respect of hatcheries that it has been advocating for Layer Hens to be allowed to live more humane and free lives and it will not accept any compromise on conditions that do not afford chickens to live a life that is in line with the Five Freedoms.761 Despite this, the NSPCA states that practices such as male chick culling is an industry norm all over the world and the NSPCA ensures that every hatchery has a verifiable disposal method for unhatched eggs, male and deformed Chicks that are unsaleable.762 In respect to the relevant stakeholders of the Egg Industry, the NSPCA states "[m]any popular egg and chicken producers and retailers in South Africa are keeping their consumers in the dark regarding the conditions their chickens are kept in."763
+In its Annual Reports, the NSPCA states in respect of hatcheries that it has been advocating for Layer Hens to be allowed to live more humane and free lives and it will not accept any compromise on conditions that do not afford chickens to live a life that is in line with the Five Freedoms.
+The Preedoms and the NSPCA states that practices such as male chick culling is an industry normall over the world and the NSPCA ensures that every hatchery has a verifiable disposal method for unhatched eggs, male and deformed Chicks that are unsaleable.
+In respect to the relevant stakeholders of the Egg Industry, the NSPCA states "[m] any popular egg and chicken producers and retailers in South Africa are keeping their consumers in the dark regarding the conditions their chickens are kept in."